Planning and Building in Surrey Hills

-What part does the Surrey Hills Progress Association play in the planning process?
+What part does the Surrey Hills & Mont Albert Progress Association play in the planning process?

-The Surrey Hills Progress Association Inc. (SHPA) values the prevailing neighbourhood character, amenity and heritage of Surrey Hills.
+The Surrey Hills & Mont Albert Progress Association Inc. (SHMAPA) values the prevailing neighbourhood character, amenity and heritage of Surrey Hills & Mont Albert.

-The SHPA has a constructive attitude towards the evolution of Surrey Hills, and welcomes appropriate developments which respond to, respect and are consistent with the prevailing neighbourhood character and heritage of Surrey Hills.
+The SHMAPA has a constructive attitude towards the evolution of Surrey Hills & Mont Albert, and welcomes appropriate developments which respond to, respect and are consistent with the prevailing neighbourhood character and heritage of Surrey Hills & Mont Albert.

-The Association is keen to support and challenge the State Government, Boroondara and Whitehorse Councils, developers, residents, traders and other stakeholders to achieve these aims by representing the local Surrey Hills community.
+The Association is keen to support and challenge the State Government, Boroondara and Whitehorse Councils, developers, residents, traders and other stakeholders to achieve these aims by representing the local Surrey Hills & Mont Albert communities.

 Over the last seven years the Association has reviewed applications for many planning permits to construct mixed use multistorey apartment buildings in the Union Road Shopping Precinct and the Canterbury Road Commercial Corridor.
 As a result of these reviews objections have often been lodged with Boroondara Council.